-Two granite boulders inscribed with thunderbird figures are exhibited at Writing Rock State Historic Site north of Grenora in Williams County.
+Two granite boulders inscribed with thunderbird figures are exhibited at Writing Rock State Historic Site in Divide County, which is north of Grenora in Williams County.
 The designs on the rocks are clearly American Indian, despite unfounded speculation attributing the origins of the “mysterious carvings” to Vikings, Chinese, or others.
 Similar rock art sites are found in Roch Percée and Kamsack, Saskatchewan; Long-view and Writing-on-Stone Provincial Park, Alberta; Pictograph Cave near Billings, Montana; Dinwoody, Wyoming; Ludlow Cave, South Dakota; and at numerous archeological sites in the upper Midwestern United States.

 Thunderbirds, mythological creatures responsible for lightning and thunder, are central to stories told by Algonquian and Siouan-speaking tribes.
 Many Plains Indians such as the Plains Cree, Plains Ojibwa, Gros Ventre, Crows, Dakotas (Sioux), Mandans, and Hidatsas used thunderbirds in their art.
 The design appears on prehistoric artifacts such as shell and bone pendants and pottery, as well as on rock art.
 Most of these artifacts on the northern plains date from A.D.
 1000 to A.D.
 1700.